DenisaMi/Evaluating-Chatbot-Responses-to-Child-Development-Scenarios-An-Expert-Based-Study/README.md

 # Evaluating-Chatbot-Responses-to-Child-Development-Scenarios-An-Expert-Based-Study
+Denisa MILLO, Blerina VIKA, Leticja GUSHO,

-We thank our collaborators for their expertise in the study presented in CHAI 2025, during 5-8 June 2025, California, USA.
+The University of Berkeley and CHAI organize the Workshop from 5-8 June 2025, California, USA.
-The University of Berkeley organizes the activity and focuses on discussing the latest challenges in Human-AI Interaction.
+The activity focuses on discussing the latest challenges in Human-AI Interaction.
+We thank our collaborators for their expertise in the study presented on 8th June.

 | NR | Name Surname of the psychologist/social worker/teacher | Institution |
 |----|---------------|-------------|